 The more powerful your vision, the more likely it will come true.

 Brainstorm anything and everything you could possibly want in your ideal festival.
 Maybe sketch out a few plans of how your festival would be laid out...
-3 Stages of music, a firework finale, some enormous projector screens with your face on, stocks with Piers Morgan and that guy from the Go Compare advert doing 30 minute shifts...whatever you feel would work.
+3 stages of music, a firework finale, some enormous projector screens, or a range of circus performers moving around your venue...whatever you feel would work.

 Quite an important bit, this.

 Aside from the music, there are other great entertainment options which will make your festival complete.
 Here are a few ideas that'll level up your festival:

-- Entertainers - Comedians, magicians, Contortionists, Poets, Am Dram, Morris Dancers
+- Entertainers - Comedians, Magicians, Contortionists, Dancers, Fire Breathers

 - Activities - Bucking Bronco, Bouncy Castles, Duel, Table Tennis, Giant Jenga